Leaf-Agriculture/docs/docs/usecase_upload.md

 ## Frontend
 In the frontend, we will need to use just one page!
 We define the page in the path: `/views/ejs/map.ejs`.
-In this part of the documentation, it will be show some functions that are used in the map.ejs file, all this functions will be called via onClick() method from form buttons.
-It's important to say that we will use the [Mapbox](https://www.mapbox.com/) tool to display the map and images on it.
+In this part of the documentation, it will be show some functions that are used in the `map.ejs` file, all this functions will be called via `onClick()` method from form buttons.
+It's important to say that we will use the [Mapbox API](https://docs.mapbox.com/mapbox-gl-js/api/) to display the map and images on it.

 ### Login
 This function is called by our button that is responsible for doing the login.
-It will get the data from the form, and do a POST request with AXIOS to our backend.
-That will return 'Congrats!
-Login done!' if the credentials are right, and another message depending on what happened wrong.
+It will get the data from the form, and do a `POST` request with AXIOS to our backend.
+That will return `'Congrats!
+Login done!'` if the credentials are right, and another message depending on what happened wrong.
 ```js
 function loginClick() {
             let email = $("#email").val();